 We are a 3 year MFA program situated in one of the Nation’s top research universities, in the vibrant city of Madison, Wisconsin.
 We aim to create a community of artists and scholars that collaborates in a spirit of exploration and discovery regardless of disciplinary boundaries.
 This area explores the potential of research that may exist in the space between disciplines and medium specific practices.
 The area of research coalesces around ideas and concepts that are flexible, responsive, fluid and open which may include either singularly or in combination elements of the following: Collaborative practices, digital fabrication, generative art/code, hybrid and interdisciplinary approaches, digital media, 2d and 3d digital animation, digital imaging, installation, “newer” genres, “newer” media, performance, physical computing, social practice, time based art, video art, and video essay.

 Teaching assistantships and Research Assistantships are available.
-Many of our graduates receive funding throughout the entire program.

 Art Department Mission Statement